rafsaf/Tribal-Wars-Planer/docs/docs/en/developers/index.md

 # Public API

 There is an option to use the public API.
-I would be very grateful for reasonable rate limiting and not DDOSing the Tribes Planer servers.
+I would be very grateful for reasonable rate limiting and not DOSing the Tribes Planer servers.

 Links: